fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 - Campaign and content attributes
   - Subscriber Opt-in: Indication if subscriber opt-in is required.
   - Subscriber Opt-in Message: If opt-in is required, the message for subscribers to receive when opting into the campaign.
-  - Subscriber Opt-out: Indicate if subscribers can opt out.
+  - Subscriber Opt-out: Indication if subscribers can opt out.
-  - Subscriber Opt-out Answer: If opt-out is required, enter the response message for subscribers to receive when opting out.
+  - Subscriber Opt-out Answer: If opt-out is required, the message for subscribers to receive when opting out.
-  - Subscriber Help: Indicate if subscriber help is available.
+  - Subscriber Help: Indication if subscriber help is available.
-  - Subscriber Help Answer: If help is available, provide the message for subscribers seeking assistance.
+  - Subscriber Help Answer: If help is available, the message for subscribers seeking assistance, including a website, phone number, and email.
+  - Privacy Policy: A link to your privacy policy, concerning data exchanged via SMS with your company.
+  - Terms and Conditions: A link to your terms and conditions, concerning correspondence via SMS with your company.

 - Additional attributes
   - Direct Lending or Loan Arrangement: Indicates if the campaign involves any lending or loan arrangements.